 33. Vajolet Towers

-Gartlhütte, Vajolet Towers Day Hike, Italian Dolomites
+Vajolet Towers hiking trail, Dolomites

 The Vajolet Towers are six summits in the Catinaccio/Rosengarten Dolomites.
-These majestic towers are a worthy day hiking destination in the Dolomites if you’re staying in Val di Fassa, or in Val d’Ega.
+These majestic towers are a worthy hiking destination in the Dolomites if you’re staying in Val di Fassa, or in Val d’Ega.

 We started this hike with the Paolina Chairlift in Carezza, because we were staying at Sporthotel Alpenrose.
 You can also shave off 2-hours of this hike, by ascending to Kölner Hütte via the Laurin II Chairlift from Nova Levante.